 The pore water profiles can be, with the exception of the deepest sample from 427 mbsf, readily interpreted in terms of a classic diagenetic profile driven by the oxidation of organic carbon.
-There is a little more scatter in the Mg data than that observed at previous sites, but this may reflect the much higher abundance of clay in the sediment (Figs. F19, F20).
-This interpretation is consistent with the Cl data, which show a steady increase in concentration from the modern seawater value at the surface (560 mM) to 570 mM at 120 mbsf, likely reflecting progressive hydration of volcanic material as it is altered to clay minerals.
-It is interesting to note that the chemical composition of the deepest sample deviates from this interpretation; in particular, it has a much lower sulfate concentration than the rest of the samples.
+Calcium and Mg are generally close to seawater value with some slight depletions, but Ca concentrations increase and Mg concentrations decrease with depth near the bottom of the sampled interval.
+The Cl data show a steady increase in concentration from the modern seawater value at the surface (560 mM) to 570 mM at 120 mbsf, likely reflecting progressive hydration of volcanic material as it is altered to clay minerals.
+It is interesting to note that the chemical composition of the deepest sample deviates from this interpretation; in particular, it has a much lower $\Sigma$ S concentration than the rest of the samples.
 This sample comes from much older sediment (~2 m.y. old) that appears to be separated from the younger overlying sediment by a hiatus of at least 1 m.y.
 The two deepest samples also contain the highest organic carbon concentrations.
 Thus, the pore water geochemistry of the deepest sample seems to reflect a diagenetic environment distinct from that observed in the overlying sediment.
 This distinction either reflects changes in environmental conditions at this site over time or transport of the upper sediment to this area from a site of lower organic carbon deposition.

-IODP Site U1401 (proposed Site CARI-12A; 14.6517°'N, 61.418°'W; 2590 mbsl) is located west of Martinique (Table T1; Fig. F11).
+IODP Site U1401 (proposed Site CARI-12A; 14°39.10'N, 61°25.08'W; 2590 mbsl) is west of

+Martinique (Fig. F11).
 Site U1401 was dedicated to the characterization of debris avalanche deposits and study of their emplacement processes.
 The Montagne Pelée Volcano has experienced at least three major flank-collapse events, which systematically destroyed the western flank of the volcano.
-Previous studies revealed the presence of a debris avalanche deposit with hummocky morphology associated with the 9000-year-old flank collapse on the Montagne Pelée Volcano.
-Presite survey data indicated that Site U1401 could penetrate through volcanic and biogenic sediment with intercalated large chaotic debris avalanche deposits.
-We expected to drill through mass wasting Deposit 3 and mass wasting Deposit 2 from the Montagne Pelée Volcano with the aim to distinguish between the two deposits and identify erosive levels or frictional interactions between them.
-We expected to drill sediment at the top of the debris avalanche deposit to better constrain the age of the event.
-The data obtained from the sampled sediment, will provide valuable insights into the chronology (one or several pulses), the mobility of debris avalanches, and the processes of possible syntransport flow transformation.
+Previous studies revealed the presence of a debris avalanche deposit with hummocky morphology associated with the 9000-year-old flank collapse (Le Friant et al., 2003; Boudon et al., 2007).
+Seismic site survey data indicated that Site U1401 could penetrate volcanic and biogenic sediment with intercalated large chaotic units (interpreted as debris avalanche deposits).
+We expected to drill through mass-wasting Deposit 3 and mass-wasting Deposit 2 from the Montagne Pelée Volcano with the aim of distinguishing the two deposits and also identifying erosive levels or frictional interactions between them.
+In addition, we expected to recover sediment from the top of the debris avalanche deposit which would allow better age constraint of the event.
+The data obtained from the sampled sediment will provide valuable insights into the chronology (one or several pulses), the mobility of debris avalanches, and the processes of possible syntransport flow transformation.